 When I have this for a to-go breakfast, I follow up within an hour or 2 with a fertility smoothie packed with berries, greens, and more proteins and fats, so its easy to make it until lunch.

 It looks beautiful, and slices even better.
 Personally, I think it tastes like chocolate cake, but that is probably because I’ve been off of sugar for months and months!

-To be clear, this recipe is not my own, I did not make it up!
-It is slightly altered from recipes I found at two blogs- Free the Animal and Cooking Caveman.
+To be clear, this recipe is not my own, I did not originate it- I just altered it!
+It is slightly different from recipes I found at two blogs- Free the Animal and Cooking Caveman.
 They both did the heavy lifting of finding ingredients that worked.

 Each slice has about 24g of fat, 8 grams of protein, and 8 grams of carbs.
 So although this is part of my series on hitting your daily fertility macronutrient ratio goal of at least 35% protein and less than 40% carbs, you need to make sure you get plenty of other sources of protein throughout your day!

-You can also make this recipe with ALL almond butter and nix the coconut butter.
+You can also make this recipe with ALL almond (or other nut) butter and nix the coconut butter.
 It ups the protein and lowers the fat a bit.